Jumpedia/Jumpedia/README.md

 - `<type>`: The type the new attribute should have.
 - `<name>`: The name the new attribute should have.
 - `<slot_type>`: The slot type the new attribute should have.
-- `<max_slots>`: The maximum amount of slots the new attribute should have.
+- `<max_slot_count>`: The maximum amount of slots the new attribute should have.
 - `[aliases]`: The aliases the new attribute should have, using [this]() syntax.
 By default empty.
 - `[collection]` The collection the new attribute should have, using [this]() syntax.
 By default empty.

-Create a new alias with the specified name, type, slot type, max slots, aliases and collection.
+Create a new attribute with the specified name, type, slot type, max slot count, aliases and collection.

 The community rank **administrator** is required.